 - Powerful Investment Checkup – While not as powerful as services like Jemstep, it’s a decent starting point and should be adequate for most individuals.

 - No Budgeting – As mentioned in the difference between Mint.com and Personal Capital there’s no budgeting feature available.
 For some this might be a show stopper.
 For me, personally, I’m more concerned about monitoring my investments.
 I already know our monthly outflows and Personal Capital shows this in one of their reports.

 - Unaware of Tax Deferred Accounts – This isn’t as much of an issue than previously.
 Personal Capital used to have a report that’s no longer available showing annual tax costs.
 The current report in the Investment Checkup section still shows tax costs for retirement accounts.
 Though doesn’t discuss their fees.

-- Asset Allocation is Not Customizable – Personal Capital determines a model asset allocation for you.
-This is adequate for most but not if you want to vary from their recommended allocation.
+- Asset Allocation is Not Customizable – Personal Capital has predetermined asset allocation models.
+This is adequate for most but not if you want to vary from their recommended allocations.

 - Incorrect Allocation of Investments – In my tests, some investments were not categorized for one reason or another.
 You unfortunately cannot manually change an unknown or incorrect to it’s correct investment sector.

 The security is similar to Mint.com’s service, but overall much better.
 Unlike Mint, Personal Capital requires you to register each computer you use.
 To authorize the device you are using, Personal Capital will send you either an Email or text message to your cell phone.